Change Point Detection on A Separable Model for Dynamic Networks: STERGM with Group Fused Lasso

 \subsection{Updating \texorpdfstring{$\bm{\gamma}$}{TEXT} and \texorpdfstring{$\bm{\beta}$}{TEXT}}

 In this section, we derive the update in (\ref{loss_beta_gamma}), which is equivalent to solving a Group Lasso problem.
-We decompose the matrix $\bm{z}$ to work with $\bm{\gamma}$ and $\bm{\beta}$ instead.
+We decompose the matrix $\bm{z}$ to work with $\bm{\gamma}$ and $\bm{\beta}$ instead, and the objective function is convex with respect to these parameters.
 With ADMM, the updates on $\bm{\gamma}$ and $\bm{\beta}$ do not require the network data and the change statistics, but the updates primarily rely on the $\bm{\theta}$ learned from the update (\ref{loss_theta}).